genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let's look at the options:

-1. "Rule for filtering".
-With default settings, the application will report overlapping features.
+1. **Rule for filtering** option.
+The application can "Report overlapping features".
 For example, you could isolate single nucleotide polymorphisms (SNPs) that overlap with SNPs from another file.
 For this, intersect two Genetic Variations files.
-But there are cases when you’d like to know which features don’t overlap with other ones.
-To get such outputs, use "Report non-overlapping features" filter.
+But there are cases when you would like to know which features do not overlap with other ones (use "Report non-overlapping features" filter). (default: Report overlapping features)
-2. By setting "Minimum overlapping fraction" equal to 10 (default value), you can check whether a feature of interest has at least 10% of its length overlapping another feature.
+2. **Minimum overlapping fraction** option allows you check whether a feature of interest has a specified fraction of its length overlapping another feature. (default: 10)
-3. The "Rule for overlap strandedness" option allows you to ignore overlaps on the same strand or on the other strand.
-By default, overlapping features are reported without respect to the strandedness.
+3. **Rule for overlap strandedness** option allows you to ignore overlaps on the same strand ("Discard overlaps on the same strand"), on the other strand ("Discard overlaps on the other strand") or expect overlapping without respect to the strandedness ("None"). (default: None)

 This application is based on `BEDtools
 <http://bedtools.readthedocs.io/en/latest/content/tools/intersect.html>`_.